View Source Basics

 Use paths

 Alright, we have a path.
-Now, we need to know how to use it
+Now, we need to know how to use it.

 Let's take a value from nested structure

-iex> p = path :usernames / 0
+iex> first_username = path :usernames / 0

-iex> Pathex.view(%{usernames: ["SubZero", "Scorpion"]}, p)
+iex> Pathex.view(%{usernames: ["SubZero", "Scorpion"]}, first_username)

 {:ok, "SubZero"}

 There are a lot of other ways to use paths.
-Every macro with human-readable name

 As usual

-- Macro without
+- Macros without

 !